PeruRail: Puno (Lake Titicaca)–Juliaca–Cusco–Arequipa

-The luxury sleeper train, Belmond Andean Explorer is operated from Cusco for a one-night journey to Puno, and a two-night three-day journey to Arequipa.
+The luxury sleeper train, Belmond Andean Explorer, is operated from Cusco for a one-night journey to Puno, and a two-night, three-day journey to Arequipa.
 Its carriages were formerly used on the Great South Pacific Express in Australia between 1999 and 2003, and brought to Peru in February 2016.

-Until the inauguration of this service in May 2017, the name was featured by a first-class service day train, which was renamed to Titicaca Train.
+Until the inauguration of this service in May 2017, the name was featured on a first-class service day train, which was renamed to Titicaca Train.
 It has Pullman-style dining cars and an open-air observation bar car similar to Hiram Bingham.
 This service provides a 10-hour trip from Cusco to Puno.
-The interiors of its vehicles were designed by James Park & Associates, the same company who designed the elegant first-class cabins for Singapore Airlines.
+The interiors of its vehicles were designed by James Park & Associates, the same company that designed the elegant first-class cabins for Singapore Airlines.
 The actual work, however, was done in Cusco by Cusquenian workers.
 After the refurbishment was completed, a traditional Andean ceremony, 'Pago a la Tierra' (payment to Mother Earth), was organised to 'bless' the train.
 A local shaman presided over the ceremony, which involved many traditional rites.